-The Center is responsible for answering both emergency and non-emergency calls for service.
-On a regular basis, the Center monitors up to nine radio channels, with the capability to monitor more than 80 additional channels, if necessary.
-It is also responsible for ten E911 phone lines and more than 40 additional emergency and non-emergency lines.
-In 2015 alone, Roswell 911 handled 101,254 incidents for Law, Fire and EMS.
+The Roswell 911 Center is responsible for answering both emergency and non-emergency calls-for-service on a regular basis.
+The Roswell 911 Center monitors up to nine radio channels, and has the capability to monitor more than 80 additional channels, if necessary.
+The center is also responsible for ten E911 phone lines and more than 40 additional emergency and non- emergency lines.
+In FY18, the Roswell 911 Center handled 118,794 incidents for Law, Fire and EMS.
 The City of Roswell Police and Fire operate on the North Fulton Regional Radio System Authority.

 I will demonstrate professional excellence through leadership, cooperation and dedication to serving the public.
 I recognize diversity among the members of communities and departments, allowing for fair and open access to services.
 As a Public Safety Telecommunicator, there is recognition of the honor of my office that is a symbol of public faith.